Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 There are four Semrush pricing plans available:

-Tip: normally the Semrush trial lasts just 7 days, but for a limited time you can avail of a 14-day extended trial via this link.
+Tip: normally the Semrush trial lasts just 7 days, but for a limited time Style Factory readers can avail of special 14-day extended trials below.
 This gives you access to all the Semrush key features and data and much more time to use them.

 Moz Pro comes in 5 varieties: